 Each species has a particular sequence it uses to attract a mate.
 In the park, the color of the light you'll see will be either green or white.

-Bring water and bug spray, but leave your glass jars behind.
+If you're lucky enough to snag tickets, bring water and bug spray, but leave your glass jars behind.
 Possessing or removing any natural resources from the park is a big no-no.